PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-07 04:16:06
+Last updated: 2024-04-07 04:16:39
-Random Quote: No more half-measures, Walter. - Mike Ehrmantraut
+Random Quote: Reality is more than neurons firing around in your brain.
+Reality is not what's on the inside.
+It's what's happening on the outside. - Daniel Solace